 - Trollip, H., et al. Submission on Integrated Resource Plan for Electricity of 2010.
 10 December 2010.
 Submssion by Idasa. https://irp2.files.wordpress.com/2010/12/irp2-submission-idasa-10dec2010.pdf

 - Electricity Governance Initiative of South Africa 2010.
 The Governance of Power - Shedding a light on the electricity sector in South Africa.
-Published by Idasa, 357 Visagie Street, Pretoria 0001. ( Hilton conducted the substantial part of the research for this publiction and was the chief drafter of the initial draft).
+Published by Idasa, 357 Visagie Street, Pretoria 0001. ( Hilton conducted the substantial part of the research for this publication and was the chief drafter of the initial draft).

 - University of Cape Town, Stellenbosch University, North West Universiy 2008.
 Review of Eskom Demand Side Management.
 (Hilton was leader of the project conducting Review of Eskom Demand Side Management Programme.
 The review involved teams of senior professionals from three Universities conducting an urgent review of the National Electricity Utility’s DSM organisational capability and DSM programme in the context of a national Power Supply Crisis in South Africa.
 This report is confidential but included because of the important role it played in developing my knowledge of energy efficiency and demand side management and inistutional issues of implementation in South Africa.)

 - Trollip, H. 2007.
 South African Energy Policy & G8 Petersburg Declaration on Global Energy Security.
 Friedrich-Ebert-Stiftung Department for Development Policy - Dialogue on Globalization.
 FES Briefing Paper 11 August 2007.
-Presented at conference in Berlin 2007.

 (** Included because Hilton was project manager/champion although not first author)